 But even Vermeilla isn’t protected from the forces of change.
 Shadows hang over both Laure and her village haven.
 Can she battle the menace that has followed her from Paris?
 And can she trust Robert, the aloof lawyer who may be the only one who can keep her safe?

-Vine Voice reviewer Beanie Luck says: “A really beautiful story that transported me away to a place I have never been, but yet I feel will now always be a part of me.
+Vine Voice reviewer Beanie Luck: “A really beautiful story that transported me away to a place I have never been, but yet I feel will now always be a part of me.
 Gorgeous.”

 Autumn in Catalonia

 It is 1963, and in her mansion in the foothills of the Pyrenees, Joana idles her days away, banished by her powerful husband and alienated from her family.
 Meanwhile, in Barcelona, her daughter Carla is impoverished and in trouble.

 Hating all her parents stand for, Carla has embraced the student movement against the Franco regime, but her father has been watching her, and, just before their wedding, her beloved fiancé is arrested.

 Pregnant Carla runs to grandmother Maria, terrified, powerless to help either Luc or herself.
 Maria shelters her, but they know their movements are still being followed.
 Why did her daughter Joana marry into the Franco regime and abandon her family?
 Maria has never understood.